nic-lan/rplate/README.md

 # RPlate

-Rplate is an opinionated template generator for ruby entities.
+RPlate is an opinionated template generator for ruby entities.

 It is tested to work on ruby 2.4+ in ubuntu and macosx platforms.